 The modern mobile space is ripe for innovation.
 Startups are popping up everyday, many of which are jumping on the social/local/mobile bandwagon.
 And sure, plenty of them are doing a very good job of it.
 But for me, the more interesting innovations will come from applications which look at existing mobile sensors and hardware features with new eyes, instead of rehashing the twice-baked features present in the application layer.

 So stop brainstorming how to 'put a map in there' and open yourself up to the opportunities present in the device you carry with you all day, every day.
-Here are five killer examples.
+Here are five killer examples.1.
+Location: more than a pin on a map

 In iOS, the Core Location framework provides more than latitude and longitude.
 It also gives you altitude and speed.
 There are obvious uses for those two properties, as in fitness-tracking apps like RunKeeper.
 By combining altitude, velocity and type of exercise, RunKeeper tracks the strenuousness of your physical activity.
 You can then monitor your exercise habits and progress with interactive charts to get a fuller picture of your health.
 (Yeah, running uphill is much more strenuous.)